truecharts/public/charts/stable/pihole/docs/split-dns.md

 :::danger unrecommended configuration

-The below guide is not the recommened DNS solution for TrueCharts.
+The below guide is not the recommended DNS solution for TrueCharts.
 We recommend running Blocky from the Enterprise train in a standalone configuration.
-Setting up your DNS as outlined below adds complextiy and will reduce reliability.
+Setting up your DNS as outlined below adds complexity and will reduce reliability.

 :::